DVD Movie Guide @ dvdmg.com Awards & Recommendations at Amazon.com.

 Along the way, Shawn tells them about the legend of mass murderer Victor Crowley.
 They pass the alleged Crowley home and find out the myth might actually be true when the boat gets stuck on rocks and they’re left on shore.
 Violence ensues.

-A whole generation of filmmakers appears to view the 80s as the golden age of horror flicks.
+A whole generation of filmmakers appears to view the 1980s as the golden age of horror flicks.
 I lived through that era and can see the rationale for this, as we certainly got scads of bloody scarefests back then.
-However, most of them weren’t any damned good, which makes me feel that their glorification falls into the “rose-colored glasses” domain.

-Since the directors who grew up on these movies are now making their own flicks, we see more than minor influences in current horror efforts.
+Since the directors who grew up on these movies now make their own flicks, we see more than minor influences in current horror efforts.
 Hatchet goes beyond a demonstration of influences to become a full-fledged love letter to 80s horror.
-How else can you explain a cast that includes Robert “Freddie Krueger” Englund, Tony “Candyman” Todd and Kane “Jason Voorhees” Hodder?

-You can’t, and their presence inspires nervousness that Hatchet might be nothing more than a campy take on 80s flicks.
 To some degree, it does go down that path, but it never degenerates into genre parody.
 Oh, it has fun with conventions, and it forces its participants to act out some of the dumbest mistakes horror characters make, but it still wants to be a real scarefest, not just a goofy comedy take on the subject.

-Does it succeed?
-To some degree, though I actually think it works better as a comedy.
-It includes some genuinely funny moments, such as the scene with the scary voodoo man who worries more about lawsuits than about evil spirits.
+Hatchet includes some genuinely funny moments, such as the scene with the scary voodoo man who worries more about lawsuits than about evil spirits.
 The film also has a good time with its one-dimensional characters and never tries to be anything more than a bloody romp.

 As for the actual horror scenes, they fall into the Friday the 13th tradition.
 It’s no coincidence that Hodder plays the movie’s malformed villain, as this flick’s Victor Crowley is an almost literal clone of Jason Voorhees.
-His kills work in the same manner as those found in the Friday movies: Victor pops up out of nowhere and uses various nasty methods to off his victims.

-Really nasty, as a matter of fact.
-This Blu-ray includes the movie’s unrated edition, and it appears that it differs from the theatrical cut only in terms of gore.
 Hatchet throws out some awfully graphic kills, though it pales in comparison to 2010’s Piranha.
 While the latter presented a nearly constant string of intensely disgusting images, Hatchet comes with only a handful of violent kills.
-Yeah, they’re pretty gross, but they’re part and parcel of the genre, and they don’t linger onscreen long enough to nauseate ala Piranha.

 Other than the graphic nature of the gore, the kills don’t have much to offer.
 They don’t seem to be especially creative or inventive, so I don’t know how much genre fans will get from them.
-I get the impression that horror buffs flock to movies such as the Friday franchise to see the unusual methods of murder, so I’m not sure this film’s mayhem will delight them.

 Overall, however, I think Hatchet provides a pretty entertaining horror flick, largely because of its humor.
-As I mentioned, it’s most fun when it focuses on comedy; other than a bloody prologue, no one gets kills until about halfway through the flick, and it uses that time well.
+As I mentioned, it’s most fun when it focuses on comedy.
+Other than a bloody prologue, no one gets kills until about halfway through the flick, and it uses that time well.

 Indeed, I think Hatchet would’ve worked better without the violent opening sequence.
 I understand why it’s there, as I suspect the target audience would’ve become itchy if they had to wait so long for blood.

-However, without the prologue, the movie would provide more of a surprise.
-The opening lets us know we’re going to see a horror film, but it then immediately becomes about college kids on vacation.
 If it dropped the opening, it could catch a viewer off-guard and not telegraph what will come.
 Granted, I understand the movie’s sold as a bloodfest, so mayhem is to be expected.
 I still feel that a version without the prologue would make things more suspenseful and offer better twists.

 Nonetheless, I still find decent entertainment from Hatchet.
 It pays heavy homage to its roots but doesn’t feel like a slave to them, mostly because it demonstrates a better sense of humor.
 The movie has fun with its genre and gives us a good kick.